 Should there be more information about it, for example being told when registering with the National Health System or enrolling with a university?

-Most university application forms for EEA nationals ask whether the student holds comprehensive sickness insurance or at least have a note to say “Please ensure that you have CSI.”
+Most UK university application forms for EEA nationals ask whether the student holds comprehensive sickness insurance or at least have a note to say “Please ensure that you have CSI.”

 If in need of help, where to get professional advice?